marksteele/blog/content/posts/spring-boot-react-fullstack-project-template-tutorial.md

 We're always security conscious, so we'll want the whole shebang to be protected via OAuth2, and authenticate via our google domain.

 We'll use Maven and we want to create a fat jar that can run everything stand-alone.
+That'll make deploying it easy.

 Our DevOps wants everything configured via environment variables.

 To help with quality, consistency, and security we'll run the following checks against the code every time we build it:

 * Unit tests,
-* Unit test code coverage (>75%)
+* Unit test code coverage
 * Code styling (google coding standard)
 * Static code analysis
   * Spotbugs